30 Day New Zealand 100% Pure Private Guided Tour Package

 Day 30 Queenstown + Lake Cruise with High Country Farm Dinner

 Today relax and explore Queenstown and its surrounding towns.
 Take the picturesque 30 min drive to historic Arrowtown, and enjoy a short walk around the Chinese miners village or along the historic cobble stone streets lined with tiny miner’s cottages.
 Or add on one of the must do activities in Queenstown.

 In the evening relive the elegance of turn-of-the-century travel with a cruise aboard the vintage steamship TSS Earnslaw, the only coal fired passenger carrying vessel still operating in the southern hemisphere.
 Step aboard – watch the stokers fuelling the fireboxes and hear the hiss of the steam engines working as the TSS Earnslaw takes you on a nostalgic cruise over beautiful Lake Wakatipu to Walter Peak High Country Farm where you will enjoy a stunning gourmet BBQ dinner.
 An entertaining after dinner farm show provides a glimpse into high country farming life.
 Then on your return cruise to Queenstown, relax with a drink from the bar or join a fun sing-along with the ship’s pianist and make a toast to a fantastic holiday!

 Day 31 Depart Queenstown

-Depart Queenstown.
-Your guide will personally deliver you to the airport ready for your departing flight.
+Your Guide will deliver you to Queenstown Airport today for your departing flight.